A robust, scalable K-statistic for quantifying immune cell clustering in spatial proteomics data: Discussion

 \section{Discussion}

-In this work, we develop \textit{KAMP}, a new method for quantifying immune cell clustering and colocalization in spatial proteomics data while addressing spatial inhomogeneity.
-Our method can be used to both extract spatial summary metrics of each sample for use in downstream modeling, and to perform hypothesis tests of spatial clustering at the sample level.
-Our results demonstrate that \textit{KAMP} successfully corrects for the biases introduced by inhomogeneous tissue samples, which is a common challenge in spatial proteomics data due to factors such as tissue degradation and tearing during imaging.
-By deriving analytical moments of the permutation null distribution of Ripley's $K$, we are able to create a robust method that significantly reduces computational time over other approaches without sacrificing accuracy, power, or Type I error.
-This efficiency is crucial for the analysis of large-scale datasets that are becoming increasingly common with advancements in spatial proteomics technologies.
+In this work, we introduce \textit{KAMP}, a novel method for quantifying immune cell clustering and colocalization in spatial proteomics data that accounts for spatial inhomogeneity. \textit{KAMP} provides both spatial summary metrics for downstream modeling and sample-level hypothesis testing.
+By deriving analytical moments of the permutation distribution of Ripley's $K$, our approach corrects for bias introduced by tissue degradation and other artifacts, a common challenge in spatial proteomics.
+Crucially, \textit{KAMP} achieves substantial computational efficiency over permutation-based methods without sacrificing accuracy, power, or Type I error, making it well-suited for the analysis of increasingly large spatial datasets.